polymonster/pmbuild/readme.md

 # pmbuild

-A code and data build system for game development, it can be used to orchestrate multi platform build piplines to transform source assets (textures, shaders, models) into game ready formats, build code, deploy packages and run tests. pmbuild provides a frame work to add build tasks and integrate your own tools and helps reduce the amount of 'glue' code required to run various build steps.
+A code and data build system for game development, it can be used to orchestrate multi platform build piplines to transform source assets (textures, shaders, models) into game ready formats, build code, deploy packages and run tests. pmbuild provides a framework to add new build tasks, integrate your own tools and reduce the amount of 'glue' code required to run various build steps.

 It is designed to be run locally to deploy to devkits or build code to run tests from the commandline but you can also use pmbuild in CI services to reduce the amount of code required in your CI system and so that local users have the same system to build and test with.